~16 min left

 • Modules are deeply interlinked — partial implementation is harder.

-The Universal Implementation Lessons
+Universal Implementation Lessons

 1. Bad data going in.
-Garbage in, garbage forever.
 Plan 25–35% of effort on cleansing.

-Industry Fit: Which Platform For Which Business
+Industry Fit: Which Platform for Which Business

 NetSuite Wins For